c-sabin/AdvancedGIS_Portfolio/NonProfitWebpage-HW2.md

 ### Phase 2: Embed an Interactive Map

 #### Interactive Map
 As the first step in phase two, I established an API through Google's Cloud Platform.
 This allowed me to embed the custom map on a website that the client could further customize to meet their needs.
-The deployed interactive map can be found at the following site: [Embedded Custom Map](https://c-sabin.github.io/AdvancedGIS_Portfolio/NonProfitCustomMap-HW2).
+The deployed interactive map can be found at the following site: [Saga Education: Interactive Map](https://c-sabin.github.io/AdvancedGIS_Portfolio/NonProfitCustomMap-HW2).

 #### Points of Interest
 In addition to producing the interactive map, I added some of the organization's site locations to this map as point "markers."
 The points of interest I defined include: